 During the spring, the air gradually rises in temperature, becoming warmer than the water absorbed by the concrete.
 Water rises toward the warm air, where it collects along the floor or subfloor’s surface.

 How can you tell if rising moisture is the problem?
 The trick is to place a flat object, such as a mat or plastic sheet, on the floor and leave it for a time.
-If moisture gathers on the bottom of the object, but the surrounding floor seems dry, you have a rising moisture issue.
+If water gathers on the bottom of the object, but the surrounding floor seems dry, you have a rising moisture issue.

 Condensation occurs on a variety of objects — if you’ve ever encountered droplets on the outside of a cold soda can, then you’ve dealt with condensation.
 What causes it?
 When the water reaches a certain temperature, it becomes water vapor, which is invisible in the air.
 When that vapor touches something colder (such as a concrete slab), it becomes liquid again.